SportingLargeIreland

 Frequently Asked Questions

-Is the Irish Setter good for apartment living?
+Is the Irish Setter a good apartment dog?

 Is the Irish Setter good for first-time owners?